d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 we typically choose the class with highest predicted probability whenever we must output a *hard* prediction.
 Indeed, many applications require that we make a choice.
-Gmail must catetegorize an email into Primary, Social, Updates, or Forums.
+Gmail must categorize an email into Primary, Social, Updates, or Forums.
 It might estimate probabilities internally, but at the end of the day it has to choose one among the categories.